 Delivery company reply 2-3 days later: We received your credit card information.
 Now we will contact someone in your area to deliver your stuff.

 My reply: Yes!
 Yes!
 Yes!
 Whatever!
-Just do it!
+Just do it already!

 A few days later I was contacted by a local delivery service and they scheduled an appointment (for a few days later) to deliver my dadgum, stinkin’ elliptical machine, that I now hate even thinking about.